luangamornlertp/codeproject/README.md

 The codes have been split into two similar to that in chapter 6 of this report, CLASSIFICATION and REGRESSION which makes each dataset easy to follow.

+The PDF format of my final draft is in this depository.

 Furthermore, one can find the TeX file for the report in the following repository:

 https://github.com/luangamornlertp/Project